Skip to content

 Transport layer that adds detailed error logging for 4xx client errors.

-This transport wraps another AsyncHTTPTransport and intercepts responses to log detailed error information using the generated error models.
+This transport wraps another transport and intercepts responses to log detailed error information using the generated error models.
+Inherits from AsyncBaseTransport (not AsyncHTTPTransport) so we don't spin up an unused connection pool inside this layer; all I/O goes through the wrapped transport.

 Parameters: